tilden/tilden.github.io/_posts/2014-07-12-alarm_clocks.md

 ![iOS 7 Alarm Screenshot]({{ site.url }}/images/clocks/ios7-beta4-alarm.jpg)

 Of course, these are all examples of alarm clock apps included with the operating systems themselves.
 Third party apps often approach this issue the right way.
 For example, [Timely](https://play.google.com/store/apps/details?id=ch.bitspin.timely&hl=en), which was recently bought by Google[^timely], offers a large snooze button target, as well as the ability to snooze by pressing any physical button on the phone.
 Alarm off requires a long swipe action, making it much more difficult to trigger by accident.
-We can only hope that future versions of Android's stock clock app inheirit this:
+We can only hope that future versions of Android's stock clock app inherit this:

 ![Timely for Android Screenshot]({{ site.url }}/images/clocks/timely.png)